tidues/Indexable/README.md

 Each term is a string represents a list of keys or indexes in numbers.

 ### Index Slicing (for list-like container)
-The general version of a term is "a:\b:c" where a is the starting index, b is the ending index, c is the step.
+The general version of a term is "a1:a2:a3" where a1 is the starting index, b is the ending index, c is the step.
 The defualt value (when term is "\:b\:c") is 0, default for b is the length of the container, default value for c is 1.

 Like in python, value of b can be negative, in this case it means how many elements you want to dissmiss at the end of the container.